rockettheme/docs/Docs/joomla/extensions/rokbooster/INDEX.md

 **Time**: The time, in milliseconds, for the page to finish loading all requests.
 In local tests, the template with RokBooster enabled is about 1/3 of a second.

-**Size**: The size, in kilobytes, of all requested item.
+**Size**: The size, in kilobytes, of all requested items.
 Smaller file sizes lead to speedier loading.
 The necessary files have been optimized to reduce their overall footprint, for example, the logo is only 1.5KB, the only image file loaded by Afterburner2.
 With RokBooster enabled, the footprint is 173KB which is a significant reduction.

 ### What Does RokBooster Do?

 RokBooster takes what would otherwise be a bulky and complex site and compresses it down to make it lighter and easier to serve.

 Think of your site as a grocery store.
-All of the individual files that goes into it are items in that store.
+All of the individual files that go into it are items in that store.
 Your visitors will have a hard time shopping if they have to grab every item on the shelf with each trip.
 RokBooster acts like a shopping cart, making it possible to easily and quickly grab the items you need and get out the door.
 It groups useful data together from various different sources to make it easier for your browser to download and render.

 When you're working with a template that has many different built-in features, it could be pulling from a great deal of different CSS and JavaScript sources.
 This means your visitor's browsers are making many different independent requests which can drag down load times.